Mansion & Gardens

 Accessible with museum admission:

-The Schuyler C. Townson Terrace Garden
+The Schuyler C. Townson Terrace Garden (closed due to construction)

 The Italianate Terrace Garden is the oldest and most formal garden on George Eastman’s estate.
 It was designed between 1902 and 1904 by Alling DeForest to complement the mansion and its principal rooms.
 The formal symmetry of the flower beds and the informal arrangement of plantings in each bed reflect Eastman’s need for order and his love of color.
 The garden today is planted primarily with perennials.
 There are 23 beds containing more than ninety varieties of plants.